RIPmr/document/docs/RaindropFXPro200.md

 <div align=center><img width="50%" src="_pics/RFXP_200/shader.png"/></div>

-2. Add 'Command Buffer Blur Refraction' and 'Material Linker' to your model object.
+2. Add 'Material Linker' to your model.
-They will try to find the target material (main material of your model) automatically, if they failed to get the correct material or if you changed the material of model after scripts have been added, please reset 'Target Mat' manually.
+'Material Linker' will try to find the target material (main material of your model) automatically, if the component failed to get the correct material or if you changed the material of model after scripts have been added, please reset 'Target Mat' manually.

 <div align=center><img width="50%" src="_pics/RFXP_200/target.png"/></div>